kornysietsma/korny-info-blog/_posts/2023-10-31-playing-with-rust-and-copilot.md

 }
 ```

 This was less good.
 It doesn't work!
 (I wrote a unit test to prove this - I wonder if Copilot would have done better if I'd TDD'd it?).
-Like a lot of AI generated stuff, it _looks_ OK - confidently OK - but the `break` doesn't work, it should be setting `in_front_matter` to false.
+Like a lot of AI generated stuff, it _looks_ OK - confidently OK - but the `break` is wrong, it should be setting `in_front_matter` to false.
 Also it doesn't handle several edge cases like `---` inside the markdown body.

 Also it's pretty ugly C-style procedural code.
-You can do this much more nicely with some iterators and splitting: (and a few extras like error checking and an `AsRef` parameter[^1])
+You can do this much more nicely with some iterators and splitting:[^1]

+[^1]: I also added error checking, a more flexible `contents` parameter, and a minor cheat - I used `collect_tuple` from the itertools crate rather than doing more messy iterator-to-variable processing

 ```rust
 pub fn split_front_matter(contents: impl AsRef<str>) -> Result<(String, Vec<String>)> {